 Ben Thompson, the author of the influential tech newsletter Stratechery, joins the show to discuss his own business journey.
 They explore the “Aggregation Theory” framework he popularized, the history of the subscription media model he pioneered, and his analysis of the tech industry’s shifting landscape.
 It is a meta-conversation about the business of analyzing business.

 As a long-time reader of Stratechery, I’ve always appreciated its deep focus on tech strategy and highly recommend it as a resource.
 But what was truly fascinating was learning about the business of Stratechery: how Ben built his own newsletter tech before viable off-the-shelf solutions existed, the evolution of his platform, and how he successfully monetized it.
-As a publisher myself, seeing how he took this to the next level is incredibly inspiring and provides super interesting insights.

 Listen to the episode: